PandasThumb/pandasthumb.github.io/_posts/2022/2022-09-16-yec-astronomers-jwst.md

 <figure>
 <img src="/uploads/2022/Phelps_Yec_Astronomers_JWST_600.jpg" alt="Screenshot"/>
-<figcaption>Screenshot of an inane cartoon that the author considers insulting to scientists in particular and intelligent people in general. <small>Fair use.</small>
+<figcaption>Screenshot of an inane cartoon that the author considers insulting to scientists in particular and intelligent people in general.
+Note how it conflates cosmology or cosmogony with evolution.<small>Fair use.</small>
 </figcaption>
 </figure>